 Risk Explanation Control measure Currency and interest rate risks Fluctuations in exchange rates and interest rates pose a risk to the profitability of the company.
 Where necessary and possible, hedge contracts are entered into to reduce the risk of fluctuations in foreign currencies to an acceptable level.
 In respect of the interest rate risk, mainly interest caps are agreed upon.
 Inflation risk Rising costs due to inflation pose a risk to the profitability and thus continuity of the company.
 We anticipate inflation by making timely adjustments to our purchasing and sales policies.
 Credit risk We serve a large number of very diverse domestic and foreign customers.
-There is a risk that customers will not (be able to) fulfil their payment obligations.
-This risk increased for on-trade customers due to the COVID-19 crisis and the inflation.
-For new customers, the credit risk profile will be identified and appropriate credit limits and payment terms set, including bank guarantees for example.
-For certain market segments we have insured the risk of default.
+There is a risk that customers will not be able to fulfil their payment obligations.
+The COVID-19 crisis and the inflation increased this risk for on-trade customers.
+For new customers, the credit risk profile will be identified and appropriate credit limits and payment terms set, e.g. bank guarantees.
+For certain market segments we have insured against the risk of default.
 Insufficient financing capital It is important to have sufficient financing capital available to finance the growth of our company.
-We actively aim to optimise our cash position and reduce our working capital.
+We actively aim to optimize our cash position and reduce our working capital.
 Investment decisions are only made after a thorough yield analysis.
 The financing structure is periodically tested and adjusted where necessary.
+Climate Change Rising costs due to transition costs to new energy sources for existing production processes, rising costs in the supply chain (e.g., due to raw material scarcity) and rising costs of emission allowances pose a risk to the company's financial performance.
+Within the climate change theme there are the sub-themes of climate mitigation and climate adaptation.
+To manage financial risks around climate mitigation, we refer to the chapter on our climate strategy.
+The financial risks related to adaptation and associated control measures are discussed in the risk analysis of operational and technical risks, under the categories of "climate change" and "acute extreme weather conditions."